Dootmaan/ICMIL/README.md

 # Code for *Iteratively Coupled Multiple Instance Learning from Instance to Bag Classifier for Whole Slide Image Classification*

-*Some Spoiler about Our Future Works*: We are currently working on an improved embedder finetuning method based on ICMIL, which is even more effective and elegant.
-Please follow this repo for any future updates.
+*We have released an improved embedder finetuning method based on ICMIL, which is even more effective and elegant.
+Switch to the other branch to use the new confidence-based embedder finetuning method.*

 ## 1. Brief Introduction and Prerequisites